alexandre-martel/tello_drone_ai_framework/README.md

 Without arguments, it shows the help menu:

-=== Available choices ===
---choice 1 : Keyboard control of the drone
+- choice 1 : Keyboard control of the drone
---choice 2 : Train the gesture recognition model --choice 3 : Test the model with the camera (live test) --choice 4 : Evaluate the model on CSV data
+- choice 2 : Train the gesture recognition model
+- choice 3 : Test the model with the camera (live test)
+- choice 4 : Evaluate the model on CSV data
---choice 5 : Collect gestures from the camera
+- choice 5 : Collect gestures from the camera
---choice 6 : Print saved gesture CSV
+- choice 6 : Print saved gesture CSV
---choice 7 : Quit
+- choice 7 : Quit

 ### Example Usages